Florida Sales Tax exemption for video/film production companies

 That is the process but what falls under this exemption?
 What will you not have to pay taxes on?
 You will be able to use your tax exemption on tangible things as in things you can touch with your hands, just about anything used on a film set, video production or in a production office.
 For instance Chroma House bought a new red weapon and a couple of c-stands; We used the sales tax exemption for those items.
 (Thanks to the RED Store being in Wynwood).
 Again, it applies to nearly everything used while providing production services, from office supplies, to make up to location fee’s, tents & walkies.
 Don’t forget rentals.

 What doesn’t apply?
 What can you not get an exemption on?
 Well oddly enough Food, beverages, plants, or personal clothing (lingerie, underwear) although used in the production, would not qualify for the exemption.
 Nails, paint, and other items that become a component part of a finished product are exempt.
 While the brushes, pails, masking tape, and other tools and accessories would also not qualify.
-The list is a bit fickle, but over all though ithas been a huge asset to us and will be to any video production company based in Florida.
 You can see for yourself, there is an in depth & very long list of the things that do and do not apply to the exemption, on the Florida department of revenue’s site.
 Read it HERE

 So there you have it folks, more or less the cliff notes to obtaining a Florida sales tax exemption for video production companies..
 All of that being said, if you are an out of town or local production who found your way here, Chroma House can provide, and or connect your production or film with nearly everything you would need from crew to cameras, to sound gear & lights.
 Stop by for more helpful information about production.
 See you on set.